By Dr. Mercola

 The study found participants' flexibility scores correlated with their blood pressure, cardio-respiratory fitness, and other measures of heart health.
 Plus, losing flexibility — which happens as you get older if you don't do anything to stop it — increases your risk of injuries and makes it harder to stay active.

+Yoga and foam rolling can be useful for increasing flexibility, and I also recommend active isolated stretches developed by Aaron Mattes.
 With Active Isolated Stretching, you hold each stretch for only 2 seconds, which works with your body's natural physiological makeup to improve circulation and increase the elasticity of muscle joints.

 This technique also allows your body to repair itself and prepare for daily activity.
 You can also use devices like the Power Plate to help you stretch and increase flexibility.